mbloch/mapshaper/docs/development/label-tool-design.md

 way to succeed, and from the GUI it would mean the hit test handed over the wrong feature.

-Three details are worth recording:
+Two details are worth recording:

 - **`label-text-width` is deliberately left alone.** It measures the text, and a move changes the length of the *path*; the fit check compares the two at render time against the curve as it then stands.
 So a move can turn a fitting label into an overflowing one without the stored measurement going stale, and re-fingerprinting it would be wrong.
-- **Corners are knot indexes, so they depend on the list being replaced.**
-  Given explicitly they are replaced outright.
-Left out they are kept, but pruned of any index the new knot list no longer has — an index past the end would otherwise sit in the data marking a knot that does not exist.
-Dropping below three knots removes them, matching `-add-label`.
 - **The edit is declared to the undo system.** `noteLayerWillChange()` before and `markLayerChanged()` after, because `lyr.shapes` keeps its identity across an in-place write and a transaction has no way to notice it otherwise.
-An undeclared edit is an edit that cannot be undone. `captureLayerBefore()` clones the shapes but holds the data table by reference, so a corners change is captured separately through the table's own `captureFieldsBefore()`.
+An undeclared edit is an edit that cannot be undone.

+Nothing but the shapes is written, which is what keeps this command as small as it is.
+It was not always: knots had corner flags, stored as indexes into the point list, so replacing the list meant renumbering and pruning them and declaring a second, separate edit to the data table.
+See "No corners".

 Since the number of knots is free to change, this is also the command that will carry adding and removing a knot when those gestures arrive.